davidiles/Using_BRTs_to_inform_GLMs/README.md

 This approach may be an efficient way to “let the data speak for itself” in identifying the most important covariates through machine learning, after which we can use Bayesian models to properly account for spatial autocorrelation and error propagation.
+On the other hand, this may be a form of “double-dipping” from the data that will lead to over-fit models that reduce performance.

-Our main concern is whether this is a form of “double-dipping” from the data that will lead to over-fit models that reduce performance.
+We therefore conducted simulations to evaluate if this is a reasonable approach for modeling.

 # Background